URLY-WebEngineering/UrlShortener/README.md

 * __Redirection service__: `GET /{id}` redirects the request to a URL associated with the parameter `id`.
 * __Database service__: Persistence and retrieval of `ShortURL` and `Click` objects.

+The presentation for the project is available [here](ProjectPresentation.pdf).

 ## Deployment